Firefighter battling western wildfires shares his story on front lines

 EVACUATIONS LIFTED AS PROGRESS MADE AGAINST WESTERN WILDFIRES

-Meehan, a New York native, grew up in a family of "blue-collar union guys" and worked as a laborer and union worker for 17 years before transitioning to become a wildland firefighter.
+Meehan, a New York native, grew up in a family of "blue-collar union guys" and worked as a laborer and union construction worker for 17 years before transitioning to become a wildland firefighter.

 In an interview with Fox News last week, Meehan said he had always been interested in fire.